JARRAY-YASSINE/yl69_RPi/README.md

-## C code for soil moisture sensor YL-69 with raspberryPi"
+## C code for soil moisture sensor YL-69 with raspberryPi

 ### 1-Connect: